Corralix/warframeBot/README.md

 ## Planned Features

-- **Archon Hunt**
-  - _Coordination_: Social feature to help players team up for Archon Hunts.
-  - What shard it is this week, and the archon
 - **Void Storm Tracking**: Integration with ActiveMissions for Void Storms.
 - **Circuit Tracking**: Displays progress for both Steel Path and Normal Circuits.
 - **Alerts**: Notifications for Gift of the Lotus alerts and other time-sensitive events.